suyash-srivastava-dev/JS-dashboard/README.md

 ## **Status**

+### WIP
-WIP for executing function's in sequence.
+1. WIP for executing function's in sequence(async await).
+2. Template execution using handlebar for donloadable html report.
+3. certificate key for token generation: implementation.

 Currently runs with ./exc.sh